Taro Miyake

 Taro Miyake (Miyake Taruji) (c.
-1881–1935) was a professional Japanese jujitsu fighter, instructor, catch wrestler and author.
-Protege of the legendary ground-fighter Mateomon “Newaza” Tanabe, he is credited with helping establish jujitsu and MMA in the United Kingdom, France and the United States at the start of the 20th century.
+1881–1935) was a professional Japanese jujutsu fighter, instructor, catch wrestler and author.
+Protege of the legendary ground-fighter Mataemon “Newaza” Tanabe, he is credited with helping establish jujutsu and MMA in the United Kingdom, France and the United States at the start of the 20th century.

 Biography

 Miyake started his training under the famous Fusen-ryu jujutsu master Mataemon Tanabe, as well as Osaka master Yataro Handa, head of the 2000+ member Seibukan which had a very close connection to Tanabe’s ground fighting newaza.
 In 1899 Miyake started working as a teacher in Nara, and two years later he was appointed police instructor in Kobe.
 However, in 1904 he was fired for taking part in a brawl, so Miyake departed Japan for London. upon recruitment by fellow Seibukan student Sadakazu Uyenishi.